-This is an opportunity for all of us to share our experiences, learn from each other, and get and receive much needed support.
+Come and hear Tendai Moyo speak about her work with Brave Little Hearts Zimbabwe, and enjoy this opportunity for us to share our experiences, learn from each other, and get and receive much needed support.
 These meetings will be held the first Friday of each month at 8-9 a.m (unless posted).

 May 8 at 7:30-8:30 a.m.
 EST – How to: Use Global Burden of Disease Study Data to Empower Your Advocacy

 Health data is essential for health advocacy.
 Communicating with policy makers starts with describing the “burden of disease” in their area, such as death and disability.
 The Global Burden of Disease Study database contains extensive country-specific CHD and RHD health data.
 This webinar will demonstrate how to access and use this data to strengthen your awareness and advocacy efforts.

 Moderator: Bistra Zheleva, VP of Global Strategy and Advocacy, Children’s HeartLink

 Presenter: Dominique Vervoort, MD, John’s Hopkins Bloomberg School of Public Health

 February 12 at 8-9 a.m.
 EST – Advocacy in Action: Advocating for Childhood-Onset Heart Diseases at the National Level

 Global ARCH board members Bistra Zheleva, VP of Global Strategy and Advocacy at Children’s HeartLink and Ruth Ngwaro, co-founder of Kenya Mended Hearts Patients Association will discuss their recent advocacy success stories.
 Mended Hearts Kenya has been successful in getting the government to pay for CHD surgery, and Children’s HeartLink in the expansion of screening and surgery in Kerala, India.

 November 27 at 8 a.m.
 EST: Technology and how you can get discounts for your organization